 Everyone has experienced the unprecedented disruption caused by Covid 19 in all spheres of life.
 The effects are dire and have distressed the poor and magnates alike.
-All forms of entities, ranging from small businesses to conglomerates, religious institutions etc. have been affected.
+All forms of entities, ranging from small businesses to conglomerates, religious institutions, etc. have been affected.
 Thousands of people have lost their lives, millions infected and the rest are engulfed in the unimaginable fear of the unknown.
 Nations, developing and superpowers, are yet to come to terms with the pandemic that has paralyzed the whole world.
-Each country is strategizing to safeguard her economy and lives of citizens.
+Each country is strategizing to safeguard its economy and the lives of its citizens.

 What is at stake?

-In addition to loss of lives and impoverishing humanity, Covid19 also known as Coronavirus has devastated world economies, constrained the health services, negatively impacted manufacturing and production, caused a slump in enterprise, supply chains and affected services like travel and insurance, livelihoods including agriculture, infrastructure, education etc.
+In addition to the loss of lives and impoverishing humanity, Covid19 also known as Coronavirus has devastated world economies, constrained health services, negatively impacted manufacturing and production, caused a slump in the enterprise, supply chains, and affected services like travel and insurance, livelihoods including agriculture, infrastructure, education, etc.